ethanphelps/pure-data-additive-synth/README.md

 - Have linear attack and exponential decay in the amp envelope.
 - Figure out how to save and load presets
 - Add pitch shifting delay
-- Add oscilloscope to visualize the waveform being played
 - Add "random" button that sets all the harmonic sliders to random values
 - Add option for some non-integer harmonics to be added in
 - Try using sinesum to generate waveform with one oscillator instead of using 32 oscillators